All American (TV series): Development

-In September 2017, it was announced that the CW veteran Greg Berlanti had two pilots in development for the network, one of them inspired by the life of NFL football player Spencer Paysinger.
-It was also revealed that April Blair would write and executive produce the untitled project, with Berlanti and Sarah Schechter executive producing.
-A pilot for the potential series, then called Spencer, was ordered in January 2018.
-The pilot was ordered to series on May 11, 2018.
-On October 2, 2018, it was reported that Blair had stepped down as showrunner due to "personal reasons" and was subsequently replaced with co-executive producer Nkechi Okoro Carroll, who was also made an executive producer.
+In September 2017, it was announced that the CW veteran Greg Berlanti had two pilots in development for the network, one of which inspired by the life of NFL football player Spencer Paysinger.
+It was also revealed that April Blair would write and executive produce the untitled project, with Berlanti and Sarah Schechter executive producing as well.
+A pilot for the potential series, then called Spencer, was ordered in January 2018 and subsequently picked up to series on May 11, 2018.
+On October 2, 2018, it was reported that Blair had stepped down as showrunner due to "personal reasons" and was subsequently replaced by co-executive producer Nkechi Okoro Carroll, who was also made an executive producer.
 On October 8, 2018, The CW ordered five additional scripts for the series.
-On November 8, 2018, it was announced that The CW had ordered an additional three episodes of the series, bringing the first season total up to 16 episodes.
+On November 8, 2018, The CW ordered an additional three episodes for the series, bringing the first season total up to 16 episodes.

-On April 24, 2019, it was reported that The CW renewed the series for a second season.
-The second season premiered on October 7, 2019.
-On October 8, 2019, The CW ordered three more episodes for the series' second season.
+On April 24, 2019, The CW renewed the series for a second season.
+On October 8, 2019, The CW ordered three additional episodes for the season, which was originally set to consist of 13 episodes, bringing the total up to 16 episodes and matching the first season's size.

-On January 7, 2020, the series was renewed for a third season which premiered on January 18, 2021.
+On January 7, 2020, The CW renewed the series for a third season.

-On February 3, 2021, The CW renewed the series for a fourth season which premiered on October 25, 2021.
+On February 3, 2021, The CW renewed the series for a fourth season.

-On March 22, 2022, The CW renewed the series for a fifth season which premiered on October 10, 2022.
+On March 22, 2022, The CW renewed the series for a fifth season.

-On January 11, 2023, The CW renewed the series for a sixth season consisting of 13 episodes which premiered on April 1, 2024.
+On January 11, 2023, The CW renewed the series for a sixth season consisting of 13 episodes.
 The renewal was a part of the deal in which The CW was sold to Nexstar, with the size of the season being expanded from 13 to 15 episodes on April 22, 2024.

-On June 3, 2024, The CW renewed the series for a 13-episode seventh season which premiered on January 29, 2025.
-The show underwent a cast change and had its budget reduced, with some of the regular cast members exiting.
+On June 3, 2024, The CW renewed the series for a 13-episode seventh season, but reduced its budget in the process, with some of the regular cast members exiting.

 In April 2025, The CW President Brad Schwartz stated that the network was holding discussions with Warner Bros.
 Television to renew the series for one final season, in order to let it complete its story.
-On June 2, 2025, The CW renewed the series for a 13-episode eighth and final season that is slated to premiere in 2026.
+On June 2, 2025, The CW renewed the series for a 13-episode eighth and final season.